Broadway star Audra McDonald on "emotional dive" into her latest role

 When Audra McDonald won her first Tony Award at 23, it was just the beginning of a record-breaking Broadway career.
 Earlier this month, she received her 11th Tony nomination, making her the most Tony-nominated actor of all time.

-McDonald received the nomination for her portrayal of Mama Rose in the latest Broadway revival of "Gypsy."
-If she wins this Sunday, she'll make history as the performer with the most Tonys ever.
+McDonald, who with six Tony Awards already shares the record for the performer with the most Tonys ever with Angela Lansbury and Julie Harris, received the nomination for her portrayal of Mama Rose in the latest Broadway revival of "Gypsy."

 Before she discovered the stage, McDonald described herself as a hyperactive kid who would express her emotions frequently.